dtonhofer/prolog_notes/swipl_notes/about_freeze/README.md

 This is classed under "coroutining", this being common terminology.
 However, a ["coroutine"](https://en.wikipedia.org/wiki/Coroutine) is much more general.
+In fact, this is an _application_ of coroutines.

 The intention is to freeze evaluation of a goal until a variable that is used by that goal has been bound.
 The reason would be that the goal cannot compute if that variable is unbound: We will skip the goal (pretending